 |Corresponding type of German company||Gesellschaft mit beschränkter Haftung (GmbH)|

 |Corresponding type of UK company||Private Limited Company (Ltd)|

 A limited liability company (Société à Responsabilité Limitée or Sàrl)

 The certificate of incorporation must take the form of a notarised deed.

-The capital must be at least €12,500, fully subscribed for and paid up in full, and there must be no more than 40 shareholders.
+The capital must be at least €12,500, fully subscribed for and paid up in full.

 Main features of the company’s capital

 The company’s capital is divided into equal equity interests with a par value which may not be less than €25.